-Top news: Over 140 petitions on citizenship law to be heard by Supreme Court today
+Top news: Petitions challenging Citizenship Act amendments may be referred to larger bench, says SC

 The biggest stories of the day.

-The Supreme Court will hear a batch of more than 140 petitions on the Citizenship Amendment Act on Wednesday.
-A bench of Chief Justice of India SA Bobde, and Justices S Abdul Nazeer and Sanjiv Khanna will hear the pleas – most of which have challenged the controversial law.
-The judges will also hear the Centre’s petition for citizenship law-related pleas filed in the Delhi High Court to be transferred to the top court.
+The Supreme Court began hearing a batch of more than 140 petitions on the Citizenship Amendment Act on Wednesday.
+The court said it will not grant a stay without hearing the Centre.
+It also said that it may refer the petitions to a larger bench.
+A bench of Chief Justice of India SA Bobde, and Justices S Abdul Nazeer and Sanjiv Khanna are hearing the pleas – most of which have challenged the controversial law.

 Meanwhile, United States President Donald Trump on Tuesday reiterated his offer to help India and Pakistan resolve the Kashmir dispute.